Pest Control in Palma de Mallorca, Spain

 Then there is tourism.
 Palma receives millions of visitors annually.
 Short-term rental apartments cycle through guests constantly from April to October.
 Each new arrival is a potential bedbug introduction.
 Each departure leaves behind food remnants that sustain cockroach and ant populations between bookings.
 The density of holiday lets in Santa Catalina, the old town, and the Paseo Marítimo corridor makes these areas particularly vulnerable.

-What the Mallorca Dream Glosses Over
+What Does the Mallorca Dream Gloss Over?

 The relocation brochures will tell you about Palma’s three hundred days of sunshine, the Serra de Tramuntana day trips, and the almond blossom in February.
 They will not tell you that the same mild winters that make Palma liveable mean cockroach populations never experience a hard die-off.
 While mainland Spanish cities get a reprieve during cold snaps in January, Palma’s lowest temperatures rarely dip below eight degrees Celsius.
 Cockroaches remain active in the sewer system year-round, and summer activity peaks stretch from April well into November.